Jedylemindee/articles/flask-pytest.md

 This fixture has a session-wide scope, which means it will be computed only once for all the tests.
-What it basically does is it binds our 'db' object to our app fixture, then executes all the migrations with flask_migrate_upgrade().
-This line could have been replaced by a simple '_db.create_all()', but this call to Flask-Migrate allows to test our migrations on the fly.
+What it basically does is it binds our 'db' object to our app fixture, then executes all the migrations with *flask_migrate_upgrade()*.
+This line could have been replaced by a simple *_db.create_all()*, but this call to Flask-Migrate allows to test migrations on the fly.

-The next step is to create a 'session' fixture.
+The next step is to create a *session* fixture.
 This fixture will be used in each of our tests are ensure they are isolated from each other.

 ```python